SS Athenia is sunk outward bound to the United States. Listen to the BBC news for this day 80 years ago!

 Due to time constraints we cannot always update this blog, but are always looking for bloggers who can send us copy.

-We do not pay, after all this is a free site with free information – some of which you would have know about had we not blogged about it, but will link back to your own blog or website and obviously give you all the credit.
+We do not pay, after all this is a free site with free information, we also will link back to your own blog or website and obviously give you all the credit.

-Copy must be about WW2, so leave a message or contact us direct at: firstname.lastname@example.org and let’s share.
+Copy must be about WW2, so leave a message or contact us direct at: email@example.com and let’s share these wonderful stories, before they are completely lost in time.

 Wednesday 13th March, 1940